onlyzex/Temp-Cache-Auto-Cleaner/README.md

 - **Easy to Use**: Simply run the script and let this tool do the heavy lifting for you.

 ## How to Use
-1. Download this batch script to your computer.
+1. Download Temp Cache Auto Cleaner.cmd to your computer.
 2. Double-click the file to run it.
 3. Follow the on-screen instructions and let the tool clean up your temporary files.